reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 {{% image alt="Cypress Test UI variation" src="images/posts/nodejs-cypress-test-launchdarkly/Cypress_Test_Result.png" %}}

-#### Test Target User Button
+#### Testing a User-targeted Feature

 In our previous [article](/nodejs-feature-flag-launchdarkly-react/), we had represented a button in UI which would be populated based upon the logged-in user.
-Considering the same, we can add the same button here and add test-cases using Cypress to cover the functionality of clicking the button and validating the popup alert.
+We can add the same button here and add test-cases using Cypress to cover the functionality of clicking the button and validating the popup alert.

 For this, we will update our home page logic: